agrawalshyam67/File_Upload_BlazorServerApp/README.md

 # BlazorServerApp
 Blazor Server App based on .Net 6

-The goal is have an understanding and hands on experience of Frontend development concepts on Blazor
+The goal is to have an understanding and hands on experience of Frontend development concepts on Blazor
 - Uploading Files to Server
 - Progress bar
 - Display Image Preview of Uploaded Images